gridai/grid-docs/platform/upgrades/adding-custom-cloud-credentials.md

 ```

 Or if you're using config file set the `.compute.provider.cluster` field to the cluster name you've just provisioned

+Use grid edit to see instance types available and update as necessary

+Use grid delete to delete cluster

 ### Step 7: Enjoy